 Role of the group

-We are working towards clean, healthy, safe, productive, biologically diverse oceans and seas.
+We are working towards achieving clean, healthy, safe, productive, biologically diverse oceans and seas.
 Our priorities are:

 - understanding how the marine ecosystem functions